olark/lightningjs/README.md

 The development cycle should be pretty straightforward:

 1. Edit `lightningjs-embed.js` and `lightningjs-bootstrap.js` directly
+2. Add your test cases in `test/test.js`
+  - *you might need to add methods to the test library in `test/testlib.js`*
-2. Run the development server by executing `bin/serve` and visiting [http://localhost:1167](http://localhost:1167) in your browser
+3. Run the development server by executing `bin/serve` and visiting [http://localhost:1167](http://localhost:1167) in your browser
-3. Click on the links for testing and benchmarking pages to see the effects of your changes
+4. Click on the links for testing and benchmarking pages to see the effects of your changes
+  - *you will want to verify your changes in multiple browsers*
-4. Rebuild the components before committing your patches, by executing `bin/build`
+5. Rebuild the components before committing your patches, by executing `bin/build`

 Feel free to fork, make changes, and send us a pull request...you know the drill.